ocaml/odoc/README.md

 ```

 Obviously, most people use dune, and do not call `odoc html-generate`.
 A patch
-for dune is being [worked
+for dune is being [worked on](https://github.com/emileTrotignon/dune/tree/search-odoc-new).
-on](https://github.com/emileTrotignon/dune/tree/sherlodune).
-If you want to, you
-can test it, it should work.
+If you want to, you can test it, it should work.
 It is still work in progress.

 ## Sherlodoc online

 If you want to use sherlodoc as a server, like on
 [doc.sherlocode.com](https://doc.sherlocode.com), you can.
 This is packaged
-separately in `sherlodoc-www`, but also live in this repo.
+separately in `sherlodoc-www`, but also lives in this repo.

-Once you have installed `shelodoc-www`, you need to generate your search database :
+Once you have installed `sherlodoc-www`, you need to generate your search
+database :

 ```bash
 sherlodoc_index --format=ancient --db=db.bin $(find /path/to/doc -name "*.odocl")